I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d10ddiarg_openresource.md

 ## Members

-`hKMResource`

-[in] A D3D10DDI_HKMRESOURCE data type that represents a kernel-mode handle to the resource that is associated with the allocations.

-This kernel-mode handle represents an existing shared resource that was previously created through a call to the user-mode display driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi_createresource.md">CreateResource(D3D10)</a> function.

-The user-mode display driver can insert the kernel-mode resource handle in the command stream for subsequent use by the display miniport driver.

 `NumAllocations`

 [in] The number of elements in the array that the <b>pOpenAllocationInfo</b> member specifies. <b>NumAllocations</b> represents the number of allocations to open.